Read our 7-step checklist covering key areas to help your school or trust achieve GDPR compliance.

 3. Process personal data securely

 The regulations require that all the personal data you hold in your school is processed in a manner that ensures its security.
-This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+This includes protection against unauthorised or unlawful processing and accidental loss, destruction or damage.
 More guidance is available on the ICO website.

 4. Understand what to do if there is a data breach